luciferseraph/CSCI561/README.md

 # CSCI561
-Homework solution for CSCI561, some bug remians in HW2
+Homework solution for CSCI561, some bug remains in HW2